jsvine/intro-to-visidata/docs/basics/navigating-visidata.rst

 Some VisiData commands, like the ones directly above, will prompt you to enter some text.

 To demonstrate, move to the first column of the FAA dataset (if you're not already there) and type :kbd:`/`.
-At the bottom-left of the screen, you'll see a ``/``:
+At the bottom-left of the screen, you'll see a prompt that says ``search regex:``:

 .. raw:: html
     :file: ../../terminal/output/navigation-02-search-prompt.output.html